 Welcome to the Writing Center paper review service!
 We’re here to assist students in becoming better academic writers by providing online, asynchronous feedback in paper reviews available by appointment.
-Students who are working on discussion posts, course papers, KAMS, master's theses/capstones, major assessments, the doctoral premise, and the doctoral prospectus can make appointments for one-on-one reviews.
+Students who are working on discussion posts, course papers, KAMS, master's theses/capstones, major assessments, the doctoral premise, and the doctoral prospectus document can make appointments for one-on-one reviews.

 The Writing Center's paper reviews are an optional, supplementary service available to Walden University students at no additional cost.